rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 same set of edges `E` was used to construct the whole path.
 A path is said to be multi-directional, if it is based upon two or more sets of edges that differ in orientation (e.g. `E` and `E'`).

+To be more accurate, whether a path is uni- or multi-directional depends on the orientation of the sets of edges involved.
+If all sets involved have the same orientation, then a path is said to be uni-directional.
+Otherwise, a path is multi-directional.

 The strict and loose relationship can be generalized into: